Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/index.rst

 It should allow any account to insert CCD and only the owner to smash it, taking all of the CCD inside.

 In the :ref:`wCCD <wCCD>` tutorial, you are going to get familiar with the deployed wCCD token on testnet.
-You are going to write a basic web front-end example that can read from and write to the deployed wCCD smart contract on testnet.
+You are going to write a basic web frontend example that can read from and write to the deployed wCCD smart contract on testnet.

 In the :ref:`Voting<voting-dapp>` tutorial, you learn how to create a smart contract and dApp to conduct a vote.